brunorijsman/dske-python/docs/protocol-guide.md

 2. Use that encryption key to encrypt the user data that is sent over the encrypted connection.

+### Local distributors

+The IETF draft has more more type of node: local distributors.
+We have not implemented local distributors; hubs deliver PSRD directly to clients without local distributors in between.

 ### Connectivity

 The topology diagram above contains lines that represent the connectivity between the various